sylphiae/homepage_redesign/_drafts/2014-07-08-C2A-Recruit-Opposite.md

 Though, to be fair, "their political agenda would be easier to advance" is true.
 Because with real reform, *everyone's* political agenda would be easier to advance!
 Everyone, on the left, right, center, whether you consider yourself conservative, liberal, progressive, libertarian, whether you're one of the 1% or the 99%, or you think that the President is secretly controlled by alien lizardmen... or you're an alien lizardman trying to control the President... it doesn't matter.

 *All* political agendas right now are blocked because Congress is spending 30-70% of their time fundraising.
 They don't even have *time* to pursue sinister agendas!
-Or as Kevin Spacey put it, the Congress in "House of Cards," despite being a wretched hive of scum and villany, *actually gets stuff done.* That's how bad things have gotten - sociopathy and conniving would be considered an *improvement.*
+Or as Kevin Spacey put it, the Congress in "House of Cards," despite being a wretched hive of scum and villainy, *actually gets stuff done.* That's how bad things have gotten - sociopathy and conniving would be considered an *improvement.*

 ### This is where it gets good...